delegateas/DataModelViewer/README.md

 * Go to Settings > Configuration and set the Startup Command to ``node server.js``
 ![image](https://github.com/user-attachments/assets/0d7a3511-ffa2-4013-b403-7da10b49e817)
 * Go back to Overview and click Browse

+# Using the Azure DevOps External Pipeline Template

+The `azure-pipelines-external.yml` file is a reusable Azure DevOps pipeline template designed to simplify building and deploying DataModelViewer from other Azure DevOps projects.
+This allows you to integrate DataModelViewer deployment into your own pipelines with minimal setup.

+## How to Use

+1. **Copy Required Files**
+   Copy the following files from this repository into your Azure DevOps project repository:
+   - `azure-pipelines-external.yml`
+   - `azure-pipelines-build-jobs.yml`
+   - `azure-pipelines-deploy-jobs.yml`

+2. **Set Up Variables and Service Connection**
+   - Create a variable group (e.g., `DataModel`) in your Azure DevOps project with all required variables (see the "Setting in pipeline" section above for details).
+   - Ensure you have an Azure Resource Manager service connection configured (the name should match `AzureServiceConnectionName`).

+3. **Configure the Pipeline**
+   - Add a new pipeline in Azure DevOps using the `azure-pipelines-external.yml` file as the pipeline definition.
+   - Adjust the parameters in the YAML file as needed for your environment (e.g., variable group name, resource group, location).

+4. **Pipeline Execution**
+   - The pipeline will clone the public DataModelViewer repository, build the application, and deploy it using the shared templates.
+   - The pipeline is scheduled to run daily at 03:00 AM by default.
+You can adjust or remove the schedule as needed.

+## Notes

+- The external pipeline expects the same variable group and variables as described in the "Setting in pipeline" section.
+- You can further customize the pipeline by editing the YAML files as needed for your organization's requirements.
+- For more details, see the comments at the top of `azure-pipelines-external.yml`.